Liam-Hendricks/RPAS_fieldOPS/readme.md

 #  RPAS Flight Planning

-MERN app that allows user to manage events and documentation related to commerial drone operation or for private individuals.
+MERN app that allows the user to manage events and documentation related to commerial drone operation or for private individuals.

 The app was deployed on heroku and is linked to my github for automatic builds
 ##### Live verion https://rpasflighplanner.herokuapp.com/